Ritesh1137/MoronSlayer/README.md

 I'm Ritesh, a Master's in Applied Artificial Intelligence student at Steven's Institute of Technology

--🔭 I am currently learning and exploring Quantum Mechanics, my primary interests lie in Quantum Machine Learning and Quantum Optical Computing
+-🔭 I am currently learning and exploring Deep Learning,Quantum Mechanics and Pattern Recognition & Classification .I'm good at some of the mathematical  my primary interests lie in Quantum Machine Learning and Quantum Optical Computing

 -👯 I’m currently looking to collaborate on Data Science | AI | ML projects.
 I aim to make impactful contributions